 The District's lease contracts include variable lease payments, including residual value guarantees, that are not included in the lease receivable because they are not fixed in substance.
 Modify as appropriate.Describe the basis, terms, and conditions on which variable payments not included in the measurement of the lease receivable are determined.
+During the fiscal year ended June 30, 2024, the

+County Community College District

+(College) Use at District's discretion

+Notes to financial statements

+June 30, 2024

-During the fiscal year ended June 30, 2023, the District recognized revenues of \$\\\\\ for variable lease payments not included in the measurement of the lease receivables.
+District recognized revenues of \$ for variable lease payments not included in the measurement of the lease receivables.

 Other payments

 The District's lease contracts include other payments, such as termination penalties, that are not included in the lease receivable.
-During the fiscal year ended June 30, 2023, the District recognized revenues of for other payments not included in the measurement of the lease receivables.
+During the fiscal year ended June 30, 2024, the District recognized revenues of \$ for other payments not included in the measurement of the lease receivables.